penseipublicidade/website/docs/reference/types/offset.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-`Offset` has the following values:
+`Offset` has the following properties:

 ### `x`

 The horizontal offset.

 ### `y`